Struct AcirTransformationMap

 pub fn new_acir_locations( &self, old_location: AcirOpcodeLocation, ) -> impl Iterator<Item = AcirOpcodeLocation> + '_

-This function is similar to new_locations(), but only deal with the AcirOpcodeLocation variant
+This function is similar to new_locations(), but only deals with the AcirOpcodeLocation variant

 Trait Implementations§